 VILLAGE OF THE YEAR COMPETITION!!!

-Mark Parish Council are delighted to be able to tell everyone in the Parish that we have been shortlisted for the Medium sized village in the Village of the Year Competition being run by the Mid-Somerset series of Newspapers!
+Mark Parish Council are delighted to be able to tell everyone in the Parish that we were shortlisted for the Medium sized village in the Village of the Year Competition run by the Mid-Somerset series of Newspapers!

-The judges will be coming to the village on WEDNESDAY 12th SEPTEMBER, and will be meeting members of the Parish Council and representatives of some of the village clubs at the Village Hall at 9.00 am.
+The judges who came to the village on Wednesday 12 September met members of the Parish Council and representatives of some of the village clubs at the Village Hall.

 Below is what was sent as our entry for the competition - we were only allowed 500 words, not an easy task to extol the virtues of our village in this number, but we did it!